xGauss05/TFG_Project/README.md

 - Loads the Gameplay scene for each Client connected
 - Zombies can attack Players
 - Shoot them down with your Gun to defend yourself
+- Boxes that can drop goodies for the players
 - Reach the extraction zone (Green zone) to finish the level

 ## Controls